 Canadian Natural Resources (TSX:CNQ) is an independent crude oil and natural gas exploration, development and production company.

 The company operates in its Exploration and Production, Oil Sands Mining and Upgrade and Midstream segments.
-Canadian Natural is one of the largest oil and gas producers in the country, and has been buying up oilsands assets at a rapid pace.
+Canadian Natural is one of the largest energy producers in the country and has been taking advantage of the downturn to buy up cheap oil sands assets at a frantic pace.

 In 2017, the company purchased Shell’s Canadian oilsands assets and in 2019 it purchased all of Devon Energy’s North American oilsands assets.
-The company is taking advantage of a harsh bear market for oil and gas and putting itself into a position to succeed once the industry inevitably turns around.
-Canadian Natural prides itself in being a low cost producer with a balanced and diversified product base.
+It’s well positioned to benefit when the sector turns back around.
+Canadian Natural prides itself in being a low-cost producer with a balanced and diversified product base.

-The company is trading at only 13.91 times forward earnings, 1.26 times book value and actually has a P/E to growth (PEG) ratio of under 1.
-Its dividend is one of the most attractive out of all the oil and gas producers in Canada, yielding 4.43%.
+The company is trading at only 15.21 times forward earnings, 1.41 times book value and has a P/E to growth (PEG) ratio of just over 1.
 The Company has raised dividends for 18 straight years and has a 5 year dividend growth rate of over 18%.

-Couple this with the fact that Canadian Natural’s dividend only accounts for 56% of free cash flows, and it makes them our top Canadian oil and gas stock to buy in 2019.
+Couple this with the fact that Canadian Natural’s dividend accounts for less than half its free cash flow, and it makes them our top Canadian oil and gas stock to buy in 2020.